Prakruthi-G-H/password-generator/README.md

 4. No backend or server setup required

 ## 🎯 Purpose of This Project
-I built this project to strengthen my JavaScript fundamentals, especially:
+Through this project, I strengthened my understanding of:
 - Handling user inputs
 - Working with DOM elements
 - Implementing random logic